franciscop/repository/README.md

 ## License

 The code generated with https://repo.site/ and the demo project are licensed under the MIT License, so there's no problem including those in your repository.
-The code for the website https://repo.site/ itself is closed source.

 ## Credit